- Eye Diseases and Conditions Slideshow Pictures

 - Is it possible to prevent macular degeneration?

 - What research is being done on macular degeneration?

 Quick GuideEye Problems Pictures Slideshow: Recognize These Common Eye Conditions

 In dry AMD, the light sensitive cells in the macula slowly break down.
 With less of the macula functioning, central vision diminishes.
 Dry AMD often occurs in just one eye at first.
 Later, the other eye can be affected.
 The cause of dry AMD is unknown.

-Dry AMD has three stages, early, intermediate, or advanced, all of which may occur in one or both eyes.
+Dry AMD has three stages (early, intermediate, or advanced), all of which may occur in one or both eyes.
+These are defined by the amount and characteristics of the drusen that are present.
 People with early AMD have either several small drusen or a few medium-sized drusen.
 At this stage, there are no symptoms and no vision loss.

 People with intermediate AMD have either many medium-sized drusen or one or more large drusen.
 Some people see a blurred spot in the center of their vision.
 More light may be needed for reading and other tasks.

 In addition to drusen, people with advanced dry AMD have a breakdown of light-sensitive cells and supporting tissue in the central retinal area.
 This breakdown can cause a blurred spot in the center of your vision.
 Over time, the blurred spot may get bigger and darker, taking more of your central vision.
 You may have difficulty reading or recognizing faces until they are very close to you.